Arukah Therapy

 • Expect potential mild soreness in treated areas

-• Avoid alcohol and caffeine for 48 hours after for best results
+• Avoid heavy carbs, alcohol and caffeine for 48 hours after for best results

 How often can I get a treatment?
 And maintenace?